Emmy Rossum on Her Historic ‘Shameless’ Equal Pay Win: ‘It’s Our Responsibility’

 The news came amid heated conversations about equal pay in Hollywood sparked by women including Jennifer Lawrence, Gillian Anderson, Patricia Arquette, and Robin Wright, the latter of whom famously threatened to “go public” with her fight to be paid as much as her now-disgraced male co-star on House of Cards.
 Rossum, for her part, says she “never anticipated” her own fight for equal pay becoming public at all.

-“I don’t particularly like the private aspects of my life, specifically monetarily and business-wise to be public,” Rossum tells The Daily Beast by phone days before the Shameless Season 8 premiere (as nearly every episode has since the show’s first season, it centers around the Gallagher family matriarch, Fiona).
+“I don’t particularly like the private aspects of my life, specifically monetarily and business-wise, to be public,” Rossum tells The Daily Beast by phone days before the Shameless Season 8 premiere (as nearly every episode has since the show’s first season, it centers around the Gallagher family matriarch, Fiona).
 “But I understand that when it did kind of leak out, it was part of a larger conversation and that’s important.”

 “It just as easily could not have worked out and not be a happy ending,” she adds.
 “We’ve seen that happen with a couple other people’s negotiations.
 It is a complicated issue.
 But my heart is with the show, I wanted to keep making the show.
 I love the show.
 I love Bill Macy, I love [showrunner] John Wells, I love my network.
 They’ve given me the opportunity to direct, to create this incredible, fascinated, multilayered character for eight years.”

-The Shameless cast and crew are tight-knit; Rossum likens them to “the best friends I’ve had since I was five years old.”
+The Shameless cast and crew are tight-knit; Rossum likens them to “the best friends I’ve had since I was 5 years old.”

 “That is not something I was wanting to walk away from, ever,” she says.